-(1) Redevelopment incremental valuation refers to the difference between base year assessed value and current year assessed value of properties in areas designated for (2) Percentage of overlapping agency's assessed valuation located within the boundaries of the county.
+(1) Redevelopment incremental valuation refers to the difference between base year assessed value and current year assessed value of properties in areas designated for redevelopment.
+Base year assessed value is the agreed upon value of a property at the time the redevelopment agency was established.
+(2) Percentage of overlapping agency's assessed valuation located within the boundaries of the county.

-(3) Excludes enterprise revenue, mortgage revenue, tax and revenue anticipation notes, and non-bonded capital lease obligations.
+(3) Excludes enterprise revenue, morgage revenue, tax and revenue anticipation notes, and non-bonded capital lease obligations.
 Source: California Municipal Statistics.